ncatlab/nlab-content/pages/9/9/4/2/2499/content.md

 =--

-### Rheonomy
+### Rheonomy {#Rheonomy}

-A central insight for the constructioj of supergravity theories in D'Auria-Fre formalism is their notion of _rheonomy_ .
-In terms of the interpretation supergravity fields as [[connections in ∞-bundles]] we shall interpret this as the [[supergeometry]] version of the [[Ehresmann connection|second Ehresmann condition]], as above for gauge transformations.
+A central insight for the construction of supergravity theories in D'Auria-Fre formalism is their notion of _rheonomy_ .
+In terms of the interpretation supergravity fields as [[connections on ∞-bundles]] we shall interpret this as the [[supergeometry]] version of the [[Ehresmann connection|second Ehresmann condition]], as above for gauge transformations.

 For the folowing let $U$ be an ordinary non-super manifold.
 Write